Endoscopy Nurse Job Description Template

 Duties and Responsibilities

 Tips: A registered nurse’s job duties can vary from one specialty to another.
-For example, an operating room nurse may have less patient interaction than a floor nurse.
-An endoscopy nurse’s duties may fall in the middle, as the role consists of a mix of procedural and hands-on patient care.
+For example, an operating room nurse may have less patient interaction than a medical-surgical floor nurse.
+An endo nurse’s duties may fall somewhere in the middle of that clinical spectrum, as the role consists of a mix of procedural and hands-on patient care.

 Template: